nithinreddykotha/Hackerrank-SQL-2026/README.md

 # Hackerrank-SQL-2026
-This repo provides completed SQL basic to Advanced solutions for the 2026 HackerRank challenges.
+This repo includes solutions to HackerRank SQL problems, covering topics from basic to advanced levels.